Harry Nilsson: Early life

-Nilsson was born in Bedford–Stuyvesant, Brooklyn, New York City, on June 15, 1941.
-His paternal great-grandfather, born a Swede who would later emigrate to and become naturalized in the United States, created an act known as an "aerial ballet" (which is the title of one of Nilsson's albums).
+Nilsson was born on June 15, 1941, in the Bedford–Stuyvesant neighborhood of Brooklyn in New York City.
+His paternal great-grandfather, a Swede who later emigrated to and became naturalized in the United States, created an act known as an "aerial ballet" (which is the title of one of Nilsson's albums).

 His mother, Elizabeth (née Martin) Nilsson, was known as "Bette" to the family.
 She was born in 1920 in New York to Charles Augustus Martin and Florence Madeline (née Stotz) Martin.
 Bette had a brother, John, and a sister, Mary.
-Her parents were the cornerstone of her son's young life.
+Her parents were the cornerstones of her son's young life.
 While his maternal grandmother played piano, his maternal grandfather, Charlie Martin, supported the family in a tiny railroad apartment on Jefferson Avenue in Brooklyn.
-His father, Harry Edward Nilsson Jr., abandoned the family when Harry was three years old.
+His father, Harry Edward Nilsson Jr., abandoned the family when Nilsson was three years old.
 An autobiographical reference to this is found in the opening to Nilsson's song "1941":

 Nilsson's "Daddy's Song" also refers to this period in Nilsson's childhood.
 He grew up with his mother and a younger half-sister.
-His younger brother, Drake Nilsson, was left with family or friends during their moves between Southern California and New York, sometimes living with a succession of relatives and stepfathers.
+His younger brother, Drake Nilsson, was left with family or friends during their moves between Southern California and New York, sometimes living with a succession of relatives and his stepfather.
 His uncle, a mechanic in San Bernardino, California, helped Nilsson improve his vocal and musical abilities.
 In addition to his half-brother and a half-sister through his mother, he also had three half-sisters and one half-brother through his father.

-Due to his family's poor financial situation, Nilsson worked from an early age, including a job at the Paramount Theatre in Los Angeles.
-When the theatre closed in 1960, he applied for a job at a bank, falsely claiming he was a high school graduate on his application (he completed through ninth grade).
+Due to his family's poverty, Nilsson worked from an early age, including a job at the Paramount Theatre in Los Angeles.
+When the cinema closed in 1960, he applied for a job at a bank, falsely claiming on his application that he was a high school graduate (he had completed only through ninth grade).
 He had an aptitude for computers, which were starting to be used at banks at the time.
-He later performed so well in his role, the bank retained him even after they discovered he had lied about his education.
-He worked on bank computers at night, and in the daytime pursued his songwriting and singing career.
+He later performed so well in his role that the bank retained him even after they discovered he had lied about his education.
+He worked on bank computers at night and, in the daytime, pursued his songwriting and singing careers.